palmdaldaniel/ecommerce-cars-team-orchid/README.md

 $ npm install --save react-lazyload

 ### Project status
-The project is finalized and owned by its creators.
+The project is finalised and owned by its creators.